 Pineapple Popsicles

-We love popsicles all year round, for sore throats, as easy homemade snacks, and as a yummy fruit option with meals.
+We love popsicles all year round, as sore throat popsicles, as easy snacks to make at home, and as a yummy fruit option with meals.
 This pineapple flavor has quickly become a favorite with the kids since it’s just filled with creamy texture and a wonderful pineapple flavor.

 We love to make these with thick coconut milk to add creaminess, and the tropical flavor pairs well with the pineapple.
 See below for more info on swaps and how to make the recipe.